1.2 The Moon goddess and the Jade Rabbit

 The lander's astronomical instruments continued to function as well.
 If you want to follow the progress of the mission, try the links below.
 The surface package finally ceased to function in late July 2016, after nearly 1000 days of surface operations.

 China’s next lunar mission, the ‘Chang’e 5 Test Mission’ was launched in October 2014 on a return trajectory to the Moon (without landing) as an engineering test for the future Chang’e 5 sample return mission which was a great success in December 2020.

-Chang’e 4, a lander and rover on the Moon’s far side landed on 2 January 2019 and were still working well more than two years later.
+Chang’e 4, a lander and rover on the Moon’s far side landed on 2 January 2019 and were still working well nearly three years later.

 Next, you have a chance to weigh up some of the costs of sending objects into space.
 It’s a very basic non-scored quiz.
 Don’t worry if you don’t know some of the answers.
 Take an educated guess.

 - Yutu update July 2014 A summary of known information into July 2014.

 - Chang’e 4 announcement Plans for the first ever lunar far side landing.

 - Chang’e 3 update and Chang’e 4 plans.
 The status of Chang’e 3 and plans for the Chang’e 4 far-side landing and the necessary relay satellite, summarised in January 2016.